andrestc/go-plugserver/README.md

 1. A `string`, the handler pattern url, e.g, `/users/`.
 2. A `func(w http.ResponseWriter, r *http.Request))` that is the handler function to be added to the server and will handle requests for that pattern

-If a file is removed from the `handlers` directory, the registered pattern for that file will also be removed from the server.
+If a file is removed from the `handlers` directory, the registered pattern for that file will also be removed from the server. **Without any downtime (needs to be confirmed by trusted sources :-))!**

 # Using